 02:33 – 03:37

 Absolutely.
 Erica.
 So back in 2014, schools were required to process these complaints regardless of where the conduct occurred, whether it was on campus or off campus.
 If the participants in the alleged conduct were both students, then title nine apply. the change that came out just a couple of days ago, restricts that, and schools are no longer responsible responding to sexual violence that occurs off campus.
 Now the other, the next big change is the right of cross-examination under the changes in 2014, the accused person, lost the right of, of cross examination in these title IX hearings, meaning that they didn’t have any right, guaranteed by title nine to confront and ask questions of their accuser. they didn’t have to be in the same room as their accuser during the time of the accuser’s testimony.
 So they really, it was, it was kind of a black box that the allegations were made in.

 03:38 – 04:46

-And then the person that was being accused had to come in and try and refute allegations that in large part, they knew nothing about the 2020 amendment or changes in the application of the rules requires cross examination and allows cross examination through a third party. it does not allow the accuser him or herself to do that examination. but they can bring in an advocate, an attorney, a friend, a parent, somebody else to do that, cross examination for the person that’s being accused.
+And then the person that was being accused had to come in and try and refute allegations that in large part, they knew nothing about the 2020 amendment or changes in the application of the rules requires cross examination and allows cross examination through a third party. it does not allow the accuser him or herself to do that examination. but they can bring in an advocate, a criminal defense lawyer in Delaware, a friend, a parent, somebody else to do that, cross examination for the person that’s being accused.
 The other major difference is that sexual harassment is now defined under an objective standard rather than a subjective standard.
 So while a person may come forward and make an allegation of sexual harassment, that sexual harassment is, is judged in terms of what a reasonable person would feel is sexual harassment under the circumstances rather than, sexual harassment being, something that the person who’s making the accusation defines for themselves.

 04:47 – 05:58